Yogi06Shingade/Joules/README.md

 # Joules

 Test repo created TWT Day1

-# Person profile
+## Person profile

 My name is Caran D’Arche.
-I am a pencil, and I was born in Geneva.
+I am a pencil, and I was born in **Geneva**.
 A few days after my birth, my family moved to Bangalore, where I went to school and college.
 I graduated top of my class from the Faber-Castell Architecture University, and interned as draughtsperson at Kohinoor Hardtmuth.

 ## What do I do?

 My professional areas of interest include drawing, sketching, and designing.
 I specialise in drawing space-rovers and drone-probes.
 At my current company, I was instrumental in implementing a __Sharp-and-Clear-Lines_ policy that reduced smudges by 43% and raised designer satisfaction by more than 78 basis points.